 Learn How To Keep Chickens

-Make sure to read the 5 Mistakes New Chicken Keepers Make.
-In this article I tell you everything you need to have before you get chickens, so you can be prepare before getting them.
+In this article I tell you everything you need to have before you get chickens, so you can be prepared before getting them.
 I made some of these mistakes myself, and I want you to learn from them!

 10 Reasons to Have Chickens – Thinking about getting chickens?
 If you are thinking chickens are only good for eggs or meat, think again.
 They provide so much more!
 Check out 10 Reasons to Have Chickens